 What if I asked you, “So, what have you been doing?”
 And you respond by saying, “Oh, nothing at all.
 I really wish I had something to do.”
 Of course, no one would respond that way.
 Instead, you’d probably say something like “I’m really overwhelmed right now.
-It’s crazy.
-I’m so busy.”
+It’s crazy.”
 If so, you’re not alone.
-I can’t recall a time recently when I’ve spoken with someone who didn’t tell me how busy they were with all that’s happening in our homes, in our work, in our communities, and in the world.
+I can’t recall a time recently when I’ve spoken with someone who didn’t tell me how overwhelmed they were with all that’s happening in our homes, in our work, in our communities, and in the world.

-Well, if we aren’t careful, constant busyness will ultimately lead us to a searing desert where joy evaporates and emptiness fills our lives and relationships.
-But solitude and silence are an oasis where Living Water will refresh the scorched soul and renew the muddied mind.
+If we aren’t careful, constant stress ultimately will lead us to a searing desert where joy evaporates and emptiness fills our lives and relationships.
+But solitude and silence make up an oasis where Living Water will refresh the scorched soul and renew the muddied mind.
 Here’s how to find it.

 1. Solitude and silence can make you feel helpless.

-When you’re alone and not “doing,” you start thinking about how little control you ultimately have, and ever had, over just about everything that’s important—your spouse, your kids, your work.
-Now, I’m not suggesting that we can’t control how we behave—the way we treat our spouse, how we raise our kids, or how we lead at work.
-I’m just saying that I can’t ultimately control the outcome or results.
-We can’t control someone else’s heart and mind, and we can’t control all of our circumstances.
-Only God can do that.
+When you’re alone and not “doing,” you start thinking about how little control you ultimately have and have ever had, over just about everything that’s important, like your spouse, your kids, your work.
+Now, I’m not suggesting we can’t control how we behave, how we treat our spouses, how we raise our kids, or how we lead at work.
+I’m just saying I can’t ultimately control the outcome or results.
+We can’t control someone else’s heart and mind and we can’t control all our circumstances—only God can do that.

 2. Solitude and silence can force you to address issues you’d rather avoid.

-When you stop and think, the root cause of your horrific marriage problems might become clearer.
-A retreat can also give you time to grieve a great loss—the loss of your parents, your child, your friend.
+When you stop and think, the root cause of your marriage problems might become clearer.
+A retreat also can give you time to grieve a great loss—the loss of your parents, a child, a friend.

 3. Solitude and silence can help you reflect upon your life.

 The purpose here is not to dwell on your mistakes that have been forgiven.
-The reason for this time is for you to think about, with true humility, any changes that need to be made in your life, not someone else’s, from this day forward.
+The reason for this time is for you to think with true humility about any changes that need to be made in your life—not someone else’s—from this day forward.

-4. Solitude and silence can allow you to do some deep thinking and help focus your mind and heart on what’s truly important.
+4. Solitude and silence can allow you to do some deep thinking and focus on what’s truly important.

-Loving God and loving others—your spouse, your children, your family, your friends, your enemies—should be at the very top of your list of what really matters.
+Loving God and loving others including your spouse, children, family, friends, and even enemies should be at the very top of your list of what really matters.

 5. Solitude and silence can be the wellspring of hope in your life.